adjust/cordova_sdk/README.md

 Adjust.trackEvent(adjustEvent);
 ```

-You can read more about special partners and networks in our [guide to special partners][special-partners].
+You can read more about special partners and networks in our [guide to special partners](https://docs.adjust.com/en/special-partners).

 ### <a id="callback-id"></a>Callback identifier